 Unless stopped in its tracks, the practice of using AI algorithms to manipulate people will continue to grow across platforms because, well quite simply, it works.

 Addressing the problem at its source

 It’s not realistic for social media platforms to police themselves and balance shareholder profit against the negative consequences that might ensue from their practices.
-Nor is it enough to try to address or regulate the symptoms that have arisen from manipulative practices, which is where Congress seems to setting its sights.
+Nor is it enough to try to address or data regulation the symptoms that have arisen from manipulative practices, which is where Congress seems to setting its sights.

 We must go further and ensure there is a strong regulatory body that can set strict policies to end the use of algorithms that can influence human emotion and behavior.
 And we need to give this agency the teeth to enforce it, by banning behavior-modifying algorithms outright, and enacting severe criminal and civil punishments for companies that violate that ban.
-To ensure compliance, companies must become more transparent, and open up their data and practices to the regulatory commission and other relevant bodies through ongoing inspections and audits.
+To ensure compliance, companies must become more transparent, and open up their data regulation and practices to the regulatory commission and other relevant bodies through ongoing inspections and audits.

 We certainly have a way to go in regulating social media and it’s no easy task.
 Yet, until lawmakers address it, they will just be dealing with the many different ways that human manipulation algorithms can be manifested, and get caught up in a fruitless effort to try to stamp them out in a whack-a-mole scenario.
 We must establish broad-based algorithm manipulation laws before it’s too late.